AdobeDocs/experience-manager-learn.en/help/headless-tutorial/graphql/multi-step/explore-graphql-api.md

 ### Query a list of Content Fragments {#query-list-cf}

-A common requirement will be to query for multiple Content Fragments.
+A common requirement is to query for multiple Content Fragments.

 1. Paste the following query in the main panel (replacing the list of comments):